-To avoid any duplication in Union support, the UAFP targets its support at the acquisition of types of equipment: (a) that do not fall under the scope of the Customs Control Equipment Instrument (CCEI)13; or (b) for equipment for which the beneficiaries are authorities other than the authorities targeted by the CCEI.
-The Commission will consider potential overlap between the UAFP and other forms of Union support while evaluating the coherence and added value of a proposal for the protection of the financial interests of the Union.
+To avoid any duplication in Union support, the UAFP targets the acquisition of equipment: (a) that does not fall under the scope of the Customs Control Equipment Instrument (CCEI); or (b) in case the equipment does fall under the scope of the CCEI, whereby the beneficiaries are different authorities from those targeted by the CCEI.

+The Commission will consider potential overlaps between the UAFP and other forms of Union support while evaluating the conformity with the programme's objectives and the added value of a proposal, with a view to protecting the financial interests of the Union.